deneb-viz/deneb/src/api/interface/README.md

 Based on the current state of the resizable pane, resolve its actual width on the screen.

+#### `isApplyDialogHidden`()

+Determine whether the apply changes dialog should be hidden or not.
+This dialog is used to prompt the user to save their changes if they leave the editor and the editors are dirty.

 #### `isDialogOpen`()

 Determine whether Deneb is currently showing a dialog, based on the Redux store.